hoppersroppers/fundamentals/Hardware/3-DigitalLogic.md

 # Digital Logic

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/7maGneQ0thQ?wmode=opaque" width="640"></iframe>The
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/7maGneQ0thQ?wmode=opaque" width="640"></iframe>

-coolest part of digital logic is that starting from the absolute smallest pieces of circuitry we are able to build anything.
+The coolest part of digital logic is that starting from the absolute smallest pieces of circuitry we are able to build anything.
 From a single gate, we can build complex logic, and from that complex logic, we can structure them together to create the ability to process programs.